NOTE: THIS WEBSITE IS BEST VIEWED ON A TABLET OR COMPUTER MONITOR

 In addition to our main website (The Naturalist’s Travel Page) we maintain websites on the following topics:

-Sites maintained by Mike for a meteorology or biology audience:
+Sites maintained by Mike for a meteorology audience:

 This site is intended to help meteorological services in developing countries improve their organization and operations.
 It has material in both English and Spanish.
 It is perpetually in a state of (slow) development.